amyp3536/sep10-freedom-project/blog/entry03.md

   My next stages in my Engineer Design Process is,to create technologies that could improve ultrasound imaging in the future.
 After reasearching all the software and hardware that already exist it expanded my knowledge to know what technologies we have in present day.
 I started thinking anout what problems sonographers face such as unclear images, and limited angles.
 Then I created the possibly tecchnologyies for the fututre such as hologram imaging, using gestures as controls, interpretining the body part/organ while scanning to make things easier.

 ## Skills
-One skill I improved during this blog was **time managment**.
+One skill I improved during this blog was **Time managment**.
 During this, I had to balance my school workload, clubs, student goverment, and my personal life.
 I couldnt finish everything at once so I had to break tasks into smaller pieces in order to stay organized and on track.
-Learning how to plan ahead helped me stay on track and not stress myself out.Another skill I improved was
+Learning how to plan ahead helped me stay on track and not stress myself out.Another skill I improved was **Critical thinking** I had to think beyond on the technologies that we have and think of future technologies.
+I didnt want to think of unrealistic inventions, but rather technologys that help and improve the future.

 [Previous](entry02.md) | [Next](entry04.md)